- 1 week pregnant

 Now your belly will seem a little lower than it did a few weeks ago.
 This is because your baby may have descended lower into your pelvis.
 You will feel the difference in your breathing because your lungs now have more space.
 But when the baby descends, it puts more pressure on your bladder, so you will have frequent visitations to the restroom.

-Your belly should measure around 32 to 36 inches (80 to 90 cm) from the top of the uterus to the pubic bone.
+Your belly should measure around 32 to 36 cm (80 to 90 inches) from the top of the uterus to the pubic bone.
 If your measurements are a bit smaller or bigger than this, it means that your baby is a little bit bigger or smaller than average or that there is an abnormal level of amniotic fluid.
 If your doctor thinks that there is something abnormal happening, he or she will order a 34 weeks pregnant ultrasound.

 34 weeks pregnant symptoms